 #9 Criticizing and not coaching

-If your child has attempted to follow and instruction but yet didn’t complete it properly, acknowledge the effort instead of just focusing on the mistakes.
-This is not to water-down or avoid mentioning mistakes, it should be balanced with the intent to build-up.
+If your child has attempted to follow instructions but yet didn’t complete it properly, acknowledge the effort instead of just focusing on the mistakes.
+This is not to water down or avoid mentioning mistakes, it should be balanced with the intent to build up.
 Instead of “What happened to the bed!
 Some corners are hanging out”, acknowledge the effort and suggest assistance with the corners.

 ⇒ Related Read: Top 5 Common Parenting Discipline Mistakes